eMapR/TimeSync-Plus/README.md

 ```

 There are keys and values in the config file.
 Keys are the elements in front of the colon ":" and values are the elements in brackets.
 For example, "Valid_name" is a key and 'Smith' is one of the value assocatied with that key.

-The "displaytable" holds the user's specific attribution names and values.
+The key "displaytable" holds the user's specific attribution categories and values.
 A key value that is defined in both the "displayTable" and "eventTable" will be display in the application as a button with its values as choices for attribution.
-Some for the values in the displayTable above are only brackets and quotation marks.
-Thess are unique key value pairs and will only work in there current form in the above example, meaning if you want a text box you have three key/value options avaiable to you:" 'Event_Year': [''],
-    'Event_Name': [''] and 'Comment': [''], " .
-These allow a commment box to be used insted of having to define values as strings.
+Some of the values in the "displayTable" above are only brackets and quotation marks.
+Thess are unique key value pairs and will only work in there current form as in the above example, meaning if you want a text box you have three key/value options avaiable to you: "'Event_Year': ['']" , "'Event_Name': ['']" or "'commment': ['']" .
+These allow a commment box to be used insted of having hard coded values.

 **All values must be in matching quotation marks.**